 Chalford grew up where the old drovers’ road (the Calfway) between Bisley and Minchinhampton crossed the River Frome.
 The modern main road dates only from 1814-1815, the valley bottom being too marshy for earlier road-building.
 The Calfway descended the hill beside Millswood (the lane that leads beside Christ Church School) and continued up Hyde Hill.
-There were two other fords along the valley: opposite Tankard’s Spring and by the Valley Inn (later Stephen’s Bridge).
+There were three other fords along the valley: Stoneford by Halliday’s Mill, opposite Tankard’s Spring and by the Valley Inn (later Stephen’s Bridge).

 The origins of the first part of the village’s name are disputed – does it come from Calf-ford, or from Cealc (Anglo Saxon ‘chalk’, i.e. limestone)-ford?
 Most of the village lies within the ancient parish of Bisley, but property on the far side of the Frome (e.g. St Mary’s Mill and Cowcombe Hill) historically belonged to Minchinhampton parish.